zoomix/ionic_feeder/README.md

 * ion-refresher stops updating of timer on samsung s3 running 4.3. =/
 * Are timezones going to be a real problem in using timestamps?
 Cross device?
 Time syncs?
 * Sometimes we get two timers running for the same feeding.
-* Range slider messes up when sliding on s3.
-It looks like it's working and then aligns left and dies.
-* Predicted supplier doesnt predict when running with empty params.

 ##DONE:
 * Store partials in db.